Wayne County Vehicle Impound Guide

 Report Damage to Impound Lot Manager

-Immediately report any damage to the impound lot manager.
+Immediately report any damage to the impound lot manager before you drive away.
 Get a written record of your report.
 This documentation is crucial if you need to file a claim for damages later.